 EBITDA represents Net income before interest expense, income taxes, depreciation, amortization and non-cash share based compensation expenses.
 EBITDA is a non-IFRS quantitative measure used to assist in the assessment of the Company's ability to generate cash from its operations.

 The Company believes that the presentation of EBITDA is useful to investors because it is frequently used by securities analysts, investors and other interested parties in the evaluation of companies in the drilling industry.
 EBITDA is not defined in IFRS and should not be considered to be an alternative to Profit for the period or Operating profit or any other financial metric required by such accounting principles.

-Net debt of US\$ 103,337 thousand corresponds to the current and noncurrent portions of borrowings amounting to US\$ 109,541 thousand, net of cash and cash equivalents of US\$ 6,204 thousand.
+Net debt corresponds to the current and non-current portions of borrowings and the consideration payable related to acquisitions, net of cash and cash equivalents.

-Reconciliation of the EBITDA is as follows:
+Reconciliations of the various non-IFRS measures are as follows: